 At times we felt we were on a ride in Fantasyland.

 Time continued to dwindle.
 We knew we didn’t want to lease a house while we searched for one to buy.
 Not only would that mean two moves, but it might also have made us too comfortable to want to move again.

 Prices were rising and we had a feeling if we didn’t jump now, we might be priced out of the marketplace.
 We were under so much pressure we made the cardinal error of making an offer on a house that was all wrong for us in too many ways to mention.

 After a number of dead ends, we eventually found a house that checked off a lot of what we wanted, except it needed more work than we were initially hoping to do.

 It was in a quiet, charming Mar Vista neighborhood where we’d sold homes in the past and had always admired, but frankly never really considered living there.

 The 1940’s house had been on the market a while.
 Other homes in the neighborhood were selling quickly, while this home lingered.
 It did not show well.
 Was a bit funky.
 Certainly not for everyone.
-The backyard couldn't fully be appreciated do the the presence of a massive built-in planter box that blocked any kind of flow.
+The backyard couldn't fully be appreciated do to the presence of a massive built-in planter box that blocked any kind of flow.
 The furnishings were an odd mishmash and at very least needed the input of a stager to tie things together.

 We had to make compromises somewhere to tap into our dream, and after taking a deep breath and long look around realized that a lot of the necessary improvements were merely cosmetic.